dlguswo333/dlguswo333.github.io/markdown/2025/04-05-en-vite-library-mode-assets-inline.md

 <br>

 But you need to be careful when you work in library mode with vite.
-As of now, April 2025, vite v6.2.5, limiting inlining assets does not work correctly.
+As of April 2025, vite v6.2.5, limiting inlining assets does not work correctly.
 Here is the related Github issue link: <https://github.com/vitejs/vite/issues/3295>

 If you inline assets, separate asset files may become embedded right where they were referenced.